EduardoVizoni/Obsidian/Learning/Learning/Software Architecture/S.O.A.md

 ---

-If you bring service-oriented architecture (SOA) up in a conversation, there’s a good chance someone will tell you that sounds a great idea
+If you bring service-oriented architecture (SOA) up in a conversation, there’s a good chance someone will tell you that sounds a great idea.
+SOA is a way to design software systems by breaking them into **independent services** that communicate over a network.
+By using a solid approach within [[Software Architecture]], chopping the giant monolith program, transforming a masive system into a huge amount of services

 ---